Nov 2, 2020

 The VIN is a specific 17 characters that are assigned to your vehicle during the manufacturing process.
-The VIN never changes and contains important information related to your car, such as make, model, year, and warranty information.
-You must have a VIN to get a vehicle permit (ownership).
+It never changes and contains important information related to your car, such as make, model, year, and warranty information.

 Your VIN should match every place in your vehicle and on your insurance slip to ensure you have the right vehicle covered.
 If you are buying a used car, you should check the VIN to verify the car's history and make sure you are not a victim of a car insurance scam.

-Nope – your VIN will not expire, even if the driver and auto insurance policy changes.
+Nope – your VIN will not expire, even if the driver and policy changes.

 Yes, the IBC has a free VIN Verify Service that you can use to confirm your VIN.

-Yes.
-You can use your VIN to find car parts.
-By sharing your VIN with your car parts dealer, they can fine-tune the parts to ensure they fit your make and model.
+Yes, you can use your VIN to find car parts.
+By sharing the number with your car parts dealer, they can fine-tune the parts to ensure they fit your make and model.